The Suffolk Joint Learning Disability Strategy Live Launch

 22nd May 2017

 A Provider Event was hosted at Landmark House in Ipswich.
 Specifications were shared for new services, which will come under new categories in what is called a Framework.
 The categories are: Day, Evening & Weekend Activities, Planned Supported Breaks, Support me in my Life and Preparation for Work.

 Ace Anglia delivered some training about the Accessible Information Standard to GP Practice Managers.

 Employment Support Provider Event

 24th April 2017

-The Partnership hosted a event for Employment Support Providers, setting the scene for the potential changes in commissioning, and how Providers would adapt to provide a good service for people around Employment Support.
+The work and purpose workstream hosted an event for Employment Support Providers, setting the scene for the potential changes in commissioning, and how Providers would adapt to provide a good service for people around Employment Support.

 Accessible Information Standard Survey